Terran fun strategies (Only Marines, Battlecrusiers) l StarCraft 2: Legacy of the Void l Crank – StarCraft eSports

 Starcraft Heroes – Zeratul

 Little is known about Zeratul’s origins, but he spent many years of his life away from his homeworld of Shakuras on various missions.
-Zeratul first appears when he meets Tassadar alongside Jim Raynor on Char.
+Zeratul appears when he meets Tassadar alongside Jim Raynor on Char.
 Since the High Templar have a fundamental aversion to the Templar, this meeting did not necessarily go smoothly, but after some time the three came to an agreement and hid from the Zerg.

 Planets Starcraft – Braxis